 Who does the religion worship?

 Where does the worship take place?
+S AM S S

 How often do the people worship?

 What religious ceremonies, festivals or services do they have?

 How do people dress for these celebrations?

 Do men and women worship together?

-Choose one country and learn more about it by finding answers to
+Choose one country and learn more these questions. e about it by finding answers to

+Where is the country - on which continent?
+Mark the country on your map.